Kongsdal: 1669- 1835: Changing owners

-Lorents Lassen, who owned Kongsdal from 1774, improved the management of the estate.
-His son, Niels Lassen, continued his father's work but was by the difficult times forced to sell the estate in 1812.
-The new owner was Peder Bech.
+In 1773, Kongsdal was acquired by Lorents Lassen.
+His son, Niels Lassen, continued his father's work but was hit by the difficult times.
+In 1812, he had to sell the estate.

 1835–present: Estrupfamily

-In 1835, Kongsdal was acquired by Hector Frederik Janson Estrup, the director of Sorø Academy, who had just married Anna Christine Scavenius.
+In 1835, Kongsdal was sold for 130,000 Danish rigsdaler to Hector Frederik Janson Estrup, the director of Sorø Academy, who had just married Anna Christine Scavenius.
+She was the daughter of a wealthy landowner and the sister of his first wife.
+It was his two marriages that had enabled him to buy the estate.
 He resigned in 1837 to concentrate on managing his estate.
-Hector Estrup, who held a doctoral degree in history, established a number of libraries and schools on the estate and also wrote a book about its history.
-His son, Jacob Brønnum Scavenius Estrup, inherited Kongsdal in 1846 but lived at Skaføgaard in Jutland while his mother stayed at Kongsdal.
-He was one of the leading politicians of his time and served as Prime Minister in 1874–1894.
-Estrup passed away at Kongsdal in 1913 but had by then already ceded the estate to his son.
+Hector Estrup established a number of libraries and schools on the estate.
+He also wrote a book about its history.
+On his death, Kongsdal was passed to his son, Jacob Brønnum Scavenius Estrup.
+He preferred Skaføgård in Jutland as his primary country residence and Kongsdal was instead used as a dower house for his mother.
+In 1874–1894m he served as Prime Minister of Denmark.
+Estrup died at Kongsdal in 1913.
+It belonged to his son at that time.